 You need to be able to make the most of every performance and make swift and intelligent decisions when it comes to making adjustments, edits, revisions or deletions to your stand-up comedy material.

-That’s what CEP can do to help you develop and deliver headliner level performances on a consistent basis, whether you choose to “write jokes” the hard way or use the Killer Stand-up Comedy System.
+That’s what CEP can do to help you develop and deliver headliner level performances on a consistent basis, whether you choose to “write jokes” the hard way or use the Killer Stand-up Online Course.